yasaman-ba/Dark-Sky-Client-App/README.md

 Dark Sky Client App with Android Studio 3.1.1 - Gradle Version 4.4 - Plugin Version 3.1.1

-For running this app first you need registere as developer in " darksky.net " website you will use these websites :
+For running this app first you need registere as developer in " darksky.net " website

+then you will use these websites :

 http://www.jsonschema2pojo.org/